-- Written materials referring to clients should either refer to them by initials.
-If the materials are copied and contain the client's name, the name should be blocked out with a black felt tip pen. - Videotapes of client counseling sessions should be kept secure and should be erased when they have been viewed.

-- Classroom doors will be closed when we are discussing cases or viewing videos of actual clients. - Written materials you turn in for review must follow confidentiality guidelines. - Remember, what we talk about in the classroom STAYS IN THE CLASSROOM!
+- Written materials referring to clients should either refer to them by their initials or a by a pseudonym.
+If the materials are copied and contain the client's name, the name should be blocked out with a black felt tip pen. - Videotapes of client counseling sessions should be kept secure and should be erased when they have been viewed. - Classroom doors will be closed when we are discussing cases or viewing videos of actual clients. - Written materials you turn in for review must follow confidentiality guidelines. - Remember, what we talk about in the classroom STAYS IN THE CLASSROOM!